North Korean submarine Hero Kim Kun Ok: Background

 In August 2016, the existence of a modern class of submarine, designated the was determined after the launch of a Pukguksong-1 (KN-11) ballistic missile into the Sea of Japan.

 Subsequently, in 2019, satellite imagery of a modified of about 3,000 tons displacement was shown to be under construction at Sinpo South shipyard.
 Analysis by 38 North indicates that it has been in the construction warehouse as early as 2014.

 Kim Jong Un visited the site of construction, deemed the Pongdae submarine factory in 2019, and declared that a "new era" for the Korean People's Navy was arriving within a span of "five to ten years".
 Prior to the formal ceremony, the NIS noted that Russia proposed a joint naval exercise with North Korea and China in late July 2023.

 Despite its designation by North Korea as a "Tactical Nuclear Attack Submarine", it is neither an attack submarine, designed for hunting hostile submarines, nor is it nuclear-powered.
 The design may even lack torpedo tubes altogether.
 Instead its designation refers to its projected armament, of perhaps up to 10 nuclear-capable ballistic missiles.

 With 20 Romeo-class subs in the inventories of the North Korean navy, Kim described as a "rapid improvement of our national defense capabilities with nuclear deterrence as the core", with a long-term plan of modifying the rest of the Romeo subs.

 Launching

 The naming and launching ceremony of the submarine occurred at Sinpo shipyard on 6 September 2023, subsequently announced two days later on North Korean state media.
 Independent journalists were not given access to cover the event.
-It was to coincide with the 75th anniversary of the establishment of North Korea on 9 September 1948.
+It coincided with the 75th anniversary of the establishment of North Korea on 9 September 1948.

 The ship was named after a naval leader Kim Kun Ok, who claimed to have sunk the American cruiser in the Battle of Chumonchin Chan, despite the fact that Baltimore was never deployed to the Korean War and was in fact, decommissioned and mothballed in 1947.
+Non-North Korean records show that UN forces suffered zero casualties in the battle, while the North Koreans lost 3 torpedo boats.